TREATMENTS

 • Discuss if you should take prescribed medications before the exam with your doctor

-What To Expect During the Anorectal Manometry Test
+What to Expect during the Anorectal Manometry Test

 Anorectal manometry testing only takes about 15 minutes, and you are fully conscious throughout the procedure.
 The test itself is relatively simple and not painful, so there is no need for anesthesia.
 After undressing, you will be positioned on your side on the exam table.
 The steps involved from here will usually look something like this: